 For 2020 - we’ve changed our format to maximize your training and lower the costs – and now offer Team Fly Halo “Basic Training" with or without a gear package.

 March 14 - March 22

-TFH “Basic Training” differs from our previous program in that the classes are small – maximum of three students.
-There are nine training days total, and the cost of the course is only $1800.
-You will be responsible for finding your own way to class and local accommodations, but we take care of the rest!
+TFH “Basic Training” differs from our previous program in that the classes are small – maximum of six students.
+There are nine training days total - you will be responsible for finding your own way to class and local accommodations, but we take care of the rest!
 All training gear and study material is provided by TFH, you just get yourself to class with a great attitude ready to give it your all.

 Basic Training Overview

 TFH “Basic Training” brings smaller groups together for a slightly more condensed course, without excluding any of the fundamentals or the experience.

 We have always believed that glider control is paramount – and our courses focus on getting you to a level where you are always in control and knowing what the glider is doing.
 We achieve this through a multitude of ground handling drills, several hours practicing with the glider in low wind, high wind, and no wind.
 We round out your glider control experience with paragliding or “free flight” drills that range from short hops off the dune to all-out ridge soaring when conditions allow.
 We tie this in with instructional tandem paramotor flights as well as “ground drills” with the paramotor on your back.
 By the time you've mastered all the ground skills, you are ready to execute a safe supervised solo and begin knocking out the in-flight tasks.

 The students we train leave as competent, skillful, and ethical aviators ready to start exploring the world on their new craft.
 We have a great relationship with past students, and all are encouraged to always communicate their experiences with us after the initial training.
 Alumni are welcome to come back to attend future classes to further skills, get more flying time, or just to have fun and meet the “newbs.”